Explainer: what are flash floods?

 Why are they dangerous?

-Most rivers in Australia flow towards the ocean, either slowly through big inland basins, like the Murray–Darling Basin, or straight out to sea, as in many coastal regions.
-Big rivers can take days or weeks to respond to rainfall and there is time to monitor the situation and warn communities that might be at risk.
-With flash floods, which can occur almost anywhere, even in desert regions like Uluru, there is less time between the rain falling and river rising so it may be harder to provide a timely warning.
+Most rivers in Australia flow towards the ocean.
+Some do this slowly, through big inland basins, like the Murray–Darling Basin.
+Others flow straight out to sea, as in many coastal regions.
+Big rivers can take days or weeks to respond to rainfall.
+There's time to monitor the situation and warn communities that might be at risk.
+With flash floods, there's less time between the rain falling and river rising so it may be harder to provide a timely warning.

 Who warns you if a flash flood is on the way?

-While all levels of government work together to prepare communities for flash flooding, you receive flash flood warnings from your State or Territory government disaster management agency—in partnership with local government where required.
+All levels of government work together to prepare communities for flash flooding.
+But you receive flash flood warnings from your state or territory emergency management agency, or local government.

 Flash flood safety